Hinton, Alberta: Geography

+Hinton is in the Athabasca River valley, in the foothills.

 Hinton is situated along a 10.5 km stretch of the Athabasca River valley, on the southeast side of the river.
 The western town boundary is Highway 40 South.
 Highway 16 and the CN Rail tracks run side-by-side, approximately parallel to the river and divide the town lengthwise – the area downhill of the tracks and highway, towards the river, is generally referred to as the Valley District and the area above the tracks and highway is called The Hill District.
 Hinton has nine districts: Eaton, Hardisty, Hillcrest, Miette, Mountain View, Riverside, Terrace Heights, Thompson Lake, and West Riverside.

 Hinton lies in the Alberta Plateau Benchlands physiographic subdivision of the Interior Plains.
 Soils around town are influenced by deposits of carbonate-rich, wind-blown sand and silt which usually have surface textures of loam, sandy loam or silt loam.
 They are moderately alkaline, in contrast to the varying, mostly moderate acidity which prevails beyond the zone of calcareous aeolian material.